 Mitochondrial myopathies are caused by defects in the genes of the mitochondria, which are specialized units found inside cells that create the energy needed for cells to work.
-For this type of muscular dystrophy, some parents will pass the mutation to the child while others may not.
 Symptoms include those listed above, plus heart problems, seizures, gastrointestinal tract disorders, skeletal muscle issues, and problems with vision and hearing.

 If a person has weak muscles that become weaker over time, they may have muscular dystrophy.
 High levels of a chemical called creatine kinase (CPK) found in the blood may also help diagnose muscular dystrophy.
 High levels of creatine kinase don’t give a definite diagnosis, since many other muscle diseases can also cause this.

 Testing for very low levels of dystrophin in the muscles can also be used to diagnose Duchenne muscular dystrophy.
 For other types of muscular dystrophy, specific blood tests can be done to help your doctor determine which type of muscular dystrophy you have.

 A test called a nerve conduction study involves passing tiny electrical shocks through nerves.
 The nerve conduction study is performed along with a test called electromyography (EMG).
 EMG involves inserting a needle-like probe to detect abnormal spontaneous muscle activity.
 These studies can be performed to test whether the muscles and nerves are working properly.